ncoghlan/curiousefficiency/site/posts/2016/09/python-packaging-ecosystem.rst

-However, conda's pre-integration based approach to tackling the external dependency problem is also why "just use conda for everything" isn't a sufficient answer for the Python software ecosystem as a while.
+However, conda's pre-integration based approach to tackling the external dependency problem is also why "just use conda for everything" isn't a sufficient answer for the Python software ecosystem as a whole.

 If you're working on an operating system component for Fedora, Debian, or any other distro, you actually *want* to be using the system provided Python